On this page

 - Enquiry is limited

-- High-intent buyers move on
+- High-intent buyers move on to better-positioned properties

 - No competing offers emerge